 Thus for the algorithm, this innocent climbing of the hill is more or less the equivalent of dropping Discovery Channel's Bear Grylls in a remote and isolated island having to survive with only a compass and a rope, further having to interact with the environment and devise his way out by just relying on his experience and intuition.

-OpenAI's Universe not only builds but also expands on this idea by providing a 'Universe' filled with computer games and a toolkit called Gym that lets the AI interact with the Universe in a way familiar to humans, by means of a mouse and keyboard, in this case virtually rendered.
+OpenAI's Universe not only builds but also expands on this idea by providing a 'Universe' filled with computer games and a toolkit called Gym that lets the AI interact with the Universe in a way familiar to humans, by means of a mouse and keyboard.

 As such due to this simple interface, an agent can interact without requiring an emulator or access to the program's internals, therefore it can play any computer game, interact with a terminal, or browse the web.

 "train AI systems on the full range of tasks or any task a human can complete with a computer, therefore allowing generally intelligent agents to experience a wide repertoire of tasks so they can develop world knowledge and problem solving strategies that can be efficiently reused in a new task."